Coaxial Cable vs Fiber Optic: A Comprehensive Analysis

 Reliability

-Last year, businesses experienced nearly 50 hours of unplanned network outages on average.2 And considering 60% of outages lead to losses over $100,000,3 network reliability is more important than ever.
+Last year, businesses experienced nearly 50 hours of unplanned network outages on average.2 And considering 60% of outages lead to losses of over $100,000,3 network reliability is more important than ever.
 Fiber internet ensures minimal downtime, so employees stay connected to the network and online tools without disruptions.

 Coaxial cable internet is more prone to line noise, signal degradation over long distances, and performance issues during bad weather, which can result in slower speeds and connection dropouts that impact operations.